 Entitlements to apps and services are associated with the account type.
 Sign out, and then sign and back in to refresh the entitlements associated with an account.
 For example, if you have a free Adobe ID account (personal) apps such as Photoshop or Acrobat work in trial mode.
 In the app, choose Help > Sign Out and then sign back in to license the app.

 If you have the Creative Cloud Desktop app on your computer, choose > Preferences > Account and click Sign Out from Creative Cloud.

 Files stored online remain associated with its original account.
-To transfer files from Adobe ID account to enterprise account, download files from your existing Adobe ID account, and then upload them to the Enterprise or Federated ID account.
+To transfer files from Adobe ID account to enterprise account, download files from your existing Adobe ID account, and then upload them to the enterprise account.

 If your use the Creative Cloud desktop app to sync files, after switching account types, the Creative Cloud Files folder appears empty.
 The existing Creative Cloud Files folder is renamed to avoid a conflict and all your previously synced files are available in the now renamed folder.
 To reinstate files, navigate to the home location, and then copy files from the renamed Creative Cloud folder to the Creative Cloud Files folder.

 Comments and versions associated with the files are not retained.

-Creative Cloud Market assets and Design Libraries data is also account-specific.
-You may need to download the assets again, and create new Design Libraries.
+Creative Cloud Market assets and Design Libraries data are also account-specific.
+You can download the assets again, and create Design Libraries.

 Fonts synced to your desktop, are only available if you're signed in to the Creative Cloud for desktop app.
 When you sign in with an enterprise ID, fonts activated with the Adobe ID are unavailable.